 Craft Post Titles that Get Attention

 Your title will determine whether anyone will read the post especially if your subscribers have their RSS reader set up in list mode.
 Read How to Write Magnetic Headlines by Copyblogger, a compendium of 11 blog posts that provides templates and great information on the topic.
 If you learn how to get your reader’s attention quickly, you stand a fighting chance of keeping their attention a little bit longer.
-And yes, keywords do matter in your post titles.
+And yes, keywords do matter in your post and SEO titles.

 Write for Scanning, not Reading

 Most people now scan content looking for words and phrases that catch their attention rather than read the copy word for word.
 Write your posts using formatting techniques to make it easy to get the context without having to read every word.